How to travel by high-speed train in Italy

 Yes, both major rail operators offer senior incentives:

-Italo: Frequently offers an "Italo Senior" rate for travelers over 60, which can be selected directly during the booking process without needing a special membership card.
+Italo: Offers an "Italo Senior" rate for travelers over 60, which you can select during booking without a separate membership card.

 4. What amenities can I expect on board?